cgrymala/active-directory-employee-listing/readme.txt

 3. Upload all of the files inside of the active-directory-employee-list folder into your /wp-content/mu-plugins directory.
 If you upload the active-directory-employee-list folder itself, you will need to move active-directory-employee-list.php out of that folder so it resides directly in /wp-content/mu-plugins

 == Frequently Asked Questions ==

+= How do I use the shortcode? =

+The shortcode for this plugin is `[ad-employee-list]`.
+The shortcode accepts the following arguments:

+* fields - a comma-separated list of the fields you'd like to retrieve
+* group - the Active Directory security group or distribution group you'd like to retrieve (if you want to show a list of users)
+* username - the samaccountname of the user you would like to display (if you want to show a specific user).
+If the username is set, the group will be ignored; and only a single employee will appear.
+* include_search - whether or not to display the search form for the AD list

 = Where should I seek support if I find a bug or have a question? =